sherlock-wings/snowflake_sandbox/README.md

 # Project RBAC
 The above Role-access Control (RBAC) setup will be achieved with `GRANT` statements that leverage [managed schema](https://docs.snowflake.com/en/user-guide/security-access-control-configure#label-managed-access-schemas) in Snowflake.

-## Access Roles and their Types
+## Schema Access Roles and their Types
-Grants on these managed schema will be given to one of three types of access roles.
+Grants on these managed schema will be given to one of three types of schema-based access roles.
 These types are
 - "Read" Access Role
 - "Read-Write" Access Role
 - "Full" Access Role

 Every functional role in this project will have some combination of read, read-write, and/or full access roles granted to it.
-Each access role applies to one and only one schema.
-While the access roles possess grants on data objects and schema children, only the functional roles can access Warehouses.
-This ensures that only Functional Roles and never Access Roles are used for SQL Statements that require compute of any kind.
+Each schema-based access role applies to one and only one schema.

+## Warehouse Access Roles and their Types
+To use compute to process any data in the above-mentioned schemas, a warehouse is required.
+Like with schema-based access roles, warehouse-based access roles come in three types:

+- "Use" Access Role
+    - This access role grants `USAGE` on the warehouse
+- "Use-Watch" Access Role
+    - This access role grants both `USAGE` and `MONITOR` on the warehouse
+- "Owner" Access Role
+    - This access role grants ultimate `OWNERSHIP` on the warehouse

 ## Access Roles & Functional Roles
 For each of the three access types, a specific access role exists for each schema in our Data Models.
-For example, if you had one schema caleld `EDW_DB.RAW`, for example, you could have three access roles for that:
+For example, if you had one schema caleld `EDW_DB.RAW`, for example, you would have three access roles for that:
 1. `EDW_DB_RAW_R_AR` ("Read" access role)
 1. `EDW_DB_RAW_RW_AR` ("Read-Write" access role)
 1. `EDW_DB_RAW_FULL_AR` ("Full" access role)

+For the warehouses, you would have roles like:
+1. `COMPUTE_WH_U_AR` ("Use" access role)
+1. `COMPUTE_WH_UW_AR` ("Use-Watch" access role)
+1. `COMPUTE_WH_O_AR` ("Owner" access role)

 Each of these roles are combined to create *Functional Roles* (ex. `DEV_ENGINEER_FR`), which can have highly-configurable privileges.
 The flexibility these roles have is achieved by granting one or more access roles to a functional role.

 ## Access rights definitions

-For detailed documentation on what "Read", "Read-Write" and "Full" access actually means, and how specifically it is implemented, see the directory `*RBAC/access_definitions`.
+For detailed documentation on what "Read", "Read-Write", "Full", etc. access actually means, and how specifically it is implemented for warehouses and schemas, see the directory `*RBAC/access_definitions`.

 ## Personas/Functional Roles in this Project